tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/some-tips.md

 # Check if Rygel is installed
 if ! dpkg -l | grep -q rygel; then echo "Rygel is not installed.
-Installing Rygel..." sudo apt-get update sudo apt-get install -y rygel else echo "Rygel is already installed." fi
+Installing Rygel..." sudo dnf update sudo dnf install -y rygel else echo "Rygel is already installed." fi